nschang/languagetool-101/README.md

 + LT GUI (languagetool.jar): `java -jar languagetool.jar` --> Text Checking --> Options --> General --> set ngram data directory as `<path-to-your-SSD>/ngram-data`and word2vec data directory as `~/LanguageTool-5.4/word2vec`.
 Make sure to choose that directory (which contains the subfolders “de”, “en” etc.)

-Test with sentence "Put on the breaks", which is an error that can only be detected using the n-gram rule, as of September 2020: http://localhost:8081/v2/check?language=en-US&text=Put+on+the+breaks
+Test with sentence "Put on the breaks", which is an error that can only be detected using the n-gram rule: http://localhost:8081/v2/check?language=en-US&text=Put+on+the+breaks